lywebdev/driveme/backend/README.md

 - **description**: A description of the transport.
 This field is a string and is trimmed.
 - **hasDelivery**: A boolean indicating whether the transport has delivery options.
 - **photos**: An array of strings representing URLs of photos of the transport.

+## SlotSchema

+The `SlotSchema` defines the structure for time slots in the database.
+This schema includes the following fields:

+- **start**: The start time of the slot.
+- **end**: The end time of the slot.
+- **available**: A boolean indicating whether the slot is available.

+### Validation

+The schema includes a pre-save hook to ensure the following validations:
+- The start time must be before the end time.
+- The slot must be at least one hour long.